ddebrunner/streamsx.microservice/samples/example.spl.services/README.md

 * PublishReadingsService - This service generate random reading data.
 A reading is simply a timestamp and a value.
 The service generates readings and publishes the data for other services to consume.
 * SubscribeAndPrintReadingsService - This service subscribes data from the `PublishReadingsService` and print the data in the console output.

 The project also contains two Java service wrappers to help compile and launch the SPL service.
-The Java wrapper enables clients to have a consistent experience regardless of the langauge used to implement the microservice.
+The Java wrapper enables clients to have a consistent experience regardless of the langauge used to implement a microservice.
 With this approach the end user will customize, build and execute the same way as a Java microservice.

 ## Directory Structure